-- reference the relevant legislation - explain the relevant entitlement periods - state the decision and give brief reasons for making the decision - outline the evidence considered in making the decision, noting the author, the date and any key information.
-All evidence considered should be referred to, regardless of whether or not it supports the decision. - clearly explain the line of reasoning for the decision - state the impact of the decision on the worker in terms of their entitlement to weekly payments, entitlement to medical and related treatment expenses and return to work obligations - advise when the decision will take effect - detail any support, such as job seeking support, which will continue to be provided during the notice period - advise that any documents or information that have not already been provided to the worker can be provided to the worker on request to the insurer - advise of the process available for requesting review of the decision and how to access the required form, Application for review of a work capacity decision by insurer.
+- · reference the relevant legislation - · explain the relevant entitlement periods - state the decision and give brief reasons for making the decision - outline the evidence considered in making the decision, noting the author, the date and any key information.
+All evidence considered should be referred to, regardless of whether or not it supports the decision. - clearly explain the line of reasoning for the decision - state the impact of the decision on the worker in terms of their entitlement to weekly payments, entitlement to medical and related treatment expenses and return to work obligations - advise of the relevant legislative notice requirements applicable to the decision - advise the date of the work capacity assessment - advise the date when the decision will take effect - detail any support, such as job seeking support, which will continue to be provided during the notice period - advise that any documents or information that have not already been provided to the worker can be provided to the worker on request to the insurer - advise of the process available for requesting review of the decision and how to access the required form, Work capacity - application for internal review by insurer (catalogue no. WC03304)